ThomasBig/fantasy-multiplayer/slides.md

 * We will learn how to make a simple multiplayer game without losing our mind
 * We will use C++20 coroutines and ASIO library for basic networking objects
 * We will NOT make production ready code
-* We will obtain an DEEPER UNDERSTANDING of networking code
+* We will MAKE a functional and understandable PROTOTYPE

 ---

 # Speaker
 * Tomáš Janoušek
-* Grew on: WoW, Counter-Strike, Overwatch, Minecraft
+* Grew up on: WoW, Counter-Strike, Overwatch, Minecraft
 * Wrote a master's thesis on networking
 * Worked on: Top-Spin 2K25, Mafia: The Old Country, ArmA Games

 ---

-# Tools
+# Recommended Tools
-* VS Code
+* VS Code (C++, CMake and CMake Tools Extensions)
-* C++20 (coroutines)
+* C++20 (Coroutines)
 * CMake
 * Git

 ---

 # Hello, server!
+*First we will show an example, how to connect to a server with asio library without using coroutines*

 ---